BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[They arrive at a circle of standing stones, radiating heat\]

-\[An Ancient Noaidi tends a fire at the center, features slightly resembling the player\]
+\[An Ancient Thaum tends a fire at the center, features slightly resembling the player\]

-ANCIENT NOAIDI: \*The summer fire recognizes your spirit.
+ANCIENT THAUM: \*The summer fire recognizes your spirit.
 It has been waiting.\*

-\[Noaidi gestures to the flames, which form images\]
+\[Thaum gestures to the flames, which form images\]

-ANCIENT NOAIDI: \*In the beginning, all creatures feared fire.
+ANCIENT THAUM: \*In the beginning, all creatures feared fire.
 Watch how they learned\...\*

 \[Vision shows the first summer after creation, how animals discovered fire\'s gifts\]

-\[The Noaidi demonstrates how fire was first tamed and used\]
+\[The Thaum demonstrates how fire was first tamed and used\]

-ANCIENT NOAIDI: \*This knowledge returns to you now.
+ANCIENT THAUM: \*This knowledge returns to you now.
 But first, you must choose.\*

 \[Three small fires appear, each struggling differently\]

 \[One flickers too low, one burns too hot, one is smothered by wind\]

-ANCIENT NOAIDI: \*Which requires your attention most urgently?
+ANCIENT THAUM: \*Which requires your attention most urgently?
 Trust your instinct.\*

 \[Player selects one fire to tend - character moment, not right/wrong\]

 \[Player is guided to help the chosen fire in the appropriate way\]

-ANCIENT NOAIDI: \*You understand the balance.
+ANCIENT THAUM: \*You understand the balance.
 Summer\'s vitality flows through you.\*

 \[The balanced fire transforms into a small, eternal flame\]

-ANCIENT NOAIDI: \*This ember never dies.
+ANCIENT THAUM: \*This ember never dies.
 Take it when you wake, let it warm your dwelling and your spirit.\*

 \[Ember approaches, touching nose to player\'s hand\]